Vatapi Ganapatim: Background: Vatapi Ganapati

 "Vatapi Ganapatim" is a part of the series of hymns called Shodasha Ganapati kritis, a collection of songs dedicated to sixteen Ganesha icons located in shrines around Dikshitar's birthplace Thiruvarur.
 Vatapi Ganapatim is dedicated to the image of Vatapi Ganapati of Tiruchenkattankudi in Thiruvarur district, in the Indian state of Tamil Nadu.

-As per oral tradition, the icon of Vatapi Ganapati was brought booty from the Chalukyan capital of Vatapi (presently known as Badami in northern Karnataka) by Paranjothi, the commander-in-chief of the Pallava king Narasimhavarman I (reign: 630–668 CE), following the conquest of Pallavas over the Chalukyas (642 CE).
+As per oral tradition, the icon of Vatapi Ganapati was brought as war booty from the Chalukyan capital of Vatapi (presently known as Badami in northern Karnataka) by Paranjothi, the commander-in-chief of the Pallava king Narasimhavarman I (reign: 630–668 CE), following the conquest of Pallavas over the Chalukyas (642 CE).
 The icon was placed in Paranjothi's birthplace Tiruchenkattankudi.
 Later, Paranjothi renounced his violent ways and became a Shaiva monk known as Siruthondar, is venerated as a Nayanar saint today.
 However, no written records substantiate the oral tradition; the Ganesha icon is missing from list of war booty brought by the Pallava general.

 The icon of Vatapi Ganapati is currently enshrined in a secondary shrine in the temple complex of Uthrapathiswaraswamy Temple, Tiruchenkattankudi, dedicated to the god Shiva, Ganesha's father.
 Besides Vatapi Ganapati, the temple complex also has a shrine to Ganesha, who is depicted with a human head, instead of the elephant head he is usually depicted with.
 The Shiva temple was known as Siruthonda Ganapatishvara, named after Siruthondar.
 The name "Ganapatishvara", which also gives the town its alternate name "Ganapatishvaram", denotes Shiva as "Lord of Ganesha" and alludes to the legend that Ganesha killed a demon and then worshipped his father Shiva here.

 Lyrics

 The Vatapi Ganapatim hymn is composed in Sanskrit by Muthuswami Dikshitar.
 Dikshitar praises Vatapi Ganapati, as the elephant-headed god, who grants boons.
 The universe and the elements are said to be created by Ganesha.
 Ganesha is described as the remover of obstacles.
 He is worshipped by the sage Agastya and the God Vishnu.
 He resides in the Muladhara chakra and exists in four kinds of speech – Para, Pashyanti, Madhyama and Vaikhari.
 The sacred Om is said to be his body.
 Ganesha's iconography is described.
 He has an elephant-head and curved trunk.
-The crescent moon adores his forehead.
+The crescent moon adorns his forehead.
 He holds a sugarcane in his left hand.
 He also carries a pāśa (noose), a pomegranate fruit, a guava fruit and other things.
 He has a large body.
 This form pleases his father Shiva and brother Kartikeya.
 The last line notes that Ganesha is pleased with the Hamsadhvani raga, indicating the raga in which the composition should be sung.